snowy-owll/SphinxSpeechRecognitionService/README.md

 In the second case, the field contains the recognized command.

 The “confidence” field is sent only when the status is “command_recognized” and contains values of trust for the recognized command.
 With values from -2 to 0, the command is recognized almost perfectly.
 False commands are rarely recognized with this value.
 With values from -3 to -2 there is a high probability that the command is recognized incorrectly.
 At values below -3 it is almost guaranteed that the recognition is wrong.
 It is worth considering that these boundaries are indicated for commands consisting of at least two words.
-For a commad of one word, the value of trust will often be lower than -2, although it will be recognized almost every time.
+For a command of one word, the value of trust will often be lower than -2, although it will be recognized almost every time.

 ## Application language
 The application is currently available only in Russian.